Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Introduction

 In this work, we resolve these complications for $(2+1)$D fermionic symmetry enriched topological (FSET) phases, developing the theory of fermionic symmetry fractionalization and the $\mathcal{G}^{\eff}$-crossed theory for defects, which provide both characterization and classification of FSET phases.
 Using the categorical description of fermionic topological order through fermionic MTCs, we examine the constraints imposed by the presence of a physical fermion.
 Crucially, these restrict the various possible gauge transformations that are considered physical equivalences, resulting in physical differences compared to the analogous bosonic theory.
 For instance, the fermionic topological symmetry group is not necessarily equal to the bosonic topological symmetry group and fractionalization patterns that differ by modifications of the vorticity of local operators are inequivalent.
 Another important property is that the fractionalization of $G$ symmetry on the physical fermions precisely corresponds to the particular central extension of $G$ by $\mathbb{Z}_2^{\eff}$ that yields the fermionic symmetry group $\mathcal{G}^{\eff}$.
-This all yields a new classification structure for symmetry fractionalization of fermionic topological phases.
-Moreover, finer scale structures also arise, where the fractionalization can be described in terms of the symmetry fractionalization of quasiparticles, together with the extension of fractionalization to the vortices.
-After developing the theory of fractionalization for fermionic topological phases, we develop the $\mathcal{G}^{\eff}$-crossed theory, which incorporates the constraints and classification uncovered for fractionalization.
+A crucial aspect of our analysis is the role played by vortices, both implicitly for classifying the patterns of symmetry fractionalization of quasiparticles, and explicitly for how symmetry can fractionalize on vortices themselves.
+This all yields a new classification structure for symmetry fractionalization of fermionic topological phases, which includes finer scale structures that can be described in terms of the symmetry fractionalization of quasiparticles, together with the extension of fractionalization to the vortices.
+We summarize this structure in Table~\ref{table:obstructions}, which describes the different obstructions to fermionic symmetry fractionalization and the corresponding torsorial classifications of fractionalization structures that exist when these obstructions vanish.
+Nontrivial obstructions prevent theories from existing as strictly $(2+1)$D FSET phases, but such theories can occur as anomalous $(2+1)$D FSET phases that exist on the boundary of $(3+1)$D fermionic phases.
+With this in mind, we perform a careful analysis of the dependence of these obstructions on the choices involved in extending the symmetric theories from the quasiparticles to the vortices, as this plays an important role in understanding the corresponding anomalous boundary theories.